PurpleKingdomGames/roguelike-starterkit/README.md

 It is intended to be used with the [Roguelike tutorials](http://rogueliketutorials.com/).

+> Please note that the code demonstrated below may be slightly out of date or incomplete as I worked on and updated the code throughout the process of doing the roguelike tutorials.
+There may be hidden gems if you look closely!

 ![Roguelike ascii art in Indigo](/roguelike.gif "Roguelike ascii art in Indigo")

 ## What this is and isn't